-At age fourteen, after seeing the drawings of young dancers (who were around the same age as me) by Edgar Degas, I immediately made the decision to become a draughtswoman.
-I was struck by the artist’s strong lines, movement, light, angles, and distinct use of colour.
+At age fourteen, after seeing the drawings of young dancers (who were around the same age as me) by Edgar Degas, I immediately made the decision to become a visual artist.
+I was struck by the draughtsman’s strong lines, movement, light, angles, and distinct use of colour.
 I identified with the girls both through my own physical embodiment – my light frame, my thin arms and legs – and as a burgeoning artist.
-I intrinsically felt my marks on paper were interconnected to his.
-Years later, when studying 19th century art history, I learnt of the harsh reality of survival for the dancers and the complicated role the artist played in depicting them.
-I am currently working on a group of drawings within my series “She was there.,” related to my lifelong admiration for and struggle with these beautiful works.
+I felt the marks I made on paper were somehow interconnected to his.
+Years later, when studying 19th century art history, I learnt of the harsh reality of survival for the dancers and the complicated role Degas played in depicting them.
+I am currently working on a group of drawings within my series “She was there.,” related to my lifelong admiration for and struggle with these works.